Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/compose/list/README.md

 ## Icon
 The icon to be showed at the start of the component.
-We can configure it by next params
+We can configure it by create a ListIconConfig object
 - iconResId: Drawable icon resource
 - showIconCircle: Draw an outer circle around the icon.
 - iconContentDescription: Accessibility description